nestordemeure/letMeNERSCthatForYou/README.md

 In no particular order:

-* move to conda-lock for nicer more reproducible builds
 * add a dedicated code formater? (yapf?)
 * make sure the code runs fine in its new location